-Anxiety can cause stress, heart palipations, racing thoughts, insomnia, lack of focus and consentration, feeling of powerlessness, OCD and much more.
+Anxiety can cause stress, heart palpations, racing thoughts, insomnia, lack of focus and concentration, feeling of powerlessness, OCD and much more.
 If you constantly argue and fight about your …. (relationship, job, spouse, life in general – fill in your own issue here)…. and continue to brood and worry over how much you hate the situation or how unhelpful that person is, etc. you are adding fuel to your stress levels which continue to escalate until you lose it!
 There is a bitter argument or confrontation, where neither side wins.
 It becomes a vicious circle, going around and around.
 Sound familiar?

 Anxiety can have a major effect on your life…

-Anxiety can have a major physical and mental effect on you – your feelings, emotions, sensations, behaviors, conduct and abilities, all of which can affect your health and wellness.
+Anxiety can have a major physical and mental effect on you – your feelings, emotions, sensations, behaviours, conduct and abilities, all of which can affect your health and wellness.
 No part of the immune system is exempt.
-Stress and anxiety can buildup, make existing conditions worse, and you can end up with major health issues – stroke, heart attack, or even death if left untreated.
+Stress and anxiety can build-up, make existing conditions worse, and you can end up with major health issues – stroke, heart attack, or even death if left untreated.
 It can also affect all areas of your life – your relationships, your work, sport, etc.

 Because we all deal differently with anxiety, your symptoms may differ.
 They may be obscure, and some instances may be identical to some medical conditions.
 E.g. heart palpitations, etc. It is important to get these checked out by your doctor.
 Do you suffer from any of these signs or symptoms

 Sometimes it seems that situations intensify and quickly get out of control.
 Negative feelings erupt and you end up in an argument with your spouse, co-worker, or someone else.
 Or you find that you get more and more nervous and stressed when you think about doing something (e.g. flying).
 You over think when you feel slighted, put down, underva